azabiong/vim-highlighter/README.md

 ### Visual Selection

- In visual mode, the highlight is selected as a pattern from the selection and applied to other words.
+ In visual mode, the highlight is selected as a partial pattern from the selection and applied to other words.

  <img width="290" alt="visual" src="https://user-images.githubusercontent.com/83812658/117488190-11534080-afa7-11eb-8731-bf382f71fd4e.png"> <br>